 Cell phones are wonderful.
 Text messaging is really cool.
 Email and my iPod are two of my favorite things.
 But they are just things.
 The technology of our world is amazing and growing at an alarming rate.
 Each of these techno-wonders must be used as tools, not distractions, but I am afraid that is exactly what is happening.
 Either we learn to master the tools we use, or we become enslaved to them.

 We must stop and take an inventory of our lives.
 A wise man once told me, “Things were meant to be used, and people were meant to be loved.
 Too often we get it mixed up.
 We tend to love our things, and use people.”

 How many times a day do we need to check our email?
 Does that text need to be sent while driving?
 Do I really need a new phone.
 Is what I’m doing right now the best use of my time?
 Do I really need more?
 Do I need to upgrade?
 How many hours of television or in front of the computer are enough?
 Could someone else benefit from my time?
 Is there someone I should call?

 What an awkward statement in this day and age.
 We are constantly being bombarded with the message of more, faster, smaller, upgrade, buy this, buy that, more, more, more!
 But it’s true, we have all we really need, and most of us had better start taking better care of what we have been given.
 You can have all the gadgets in the world, but if you are sick what good are they?
 You can have the latest and the greatest, but if you have no one to share them with, what is it worth?

 “To live a good life, what do I really need?”

 Live with that attitude of gratitude.

 (Kelly Croy is an inspirational speaker, author, and performing artist.
-Visit our website to invite Kelly to perform at your next event.)
+Visit Kelly’s website to invite him to perform at your next event.)